bharatari/swyft-epsilon/SwyftAPI/README.md

 Once the proper SwyftOnline files have been setup and necessary changes haves been made to the server for productiojn, simply change to the SwyftAPI root folder in a Node.js console and `modulus deploy`.
 You may be asked to login to your Modulus.io account, and if you have multiple projects associated with your account, you will be asked to pick one.
 Be sure to choose `SwyftApp`.

 #License
-This project is property of Swyft Web Services and Bharat Arimilli.
+This project is property of Bharat Arimilli.